glucas/nrun/README.md

 ![Shell Notification Shortcut](docs/shortcut-v2.png)

-The Shortcut is intentionally simple and can be recreated manually.
+The Shortcut is intentionally simple and designed to be recreated manually.

 ➡️ **See [`docs/shortcut.md`](docs/shortcut.md) for full setup instructions, troubleshooting notes, and a sanity test.**